A Model to Guide the Adoption of Quality E-Learning: Foundational, Interactive and Transformational

 We know that good e-learning and student course satisfaction comes from:

-- The instructor’s expertise and support
+- The educator’s expertise and support

 - The structure and coherence of the learning material and course – e.g. advanced organisers, clear presentation of learning objectives the structure of the learning content, prior knowledge of subject matter to be acknowledged,